-Moving to a foreign country can slam you with a whirlwind of emotions that sometimes result in in extended periods of depression.
+Moving to a foreign country can slam you with a whirlwind of emotions that sometimes result in extended periods of depression.
 Here, you can find tips on maintaining good mental health in Japan.
-Don’t forget-you’re never alone.
-Always talk to someone or you can always call the AJET Peer Support Group at 050-5534-5566 available from 8 P.M. to 7 A.M.
+Don’t forget: you’re never alone.
+Always talk to friends and coworkers near you, or you can always call the AJET Peer Support Group at 050-5534-5566 available from 8 P.M. to 7 A.M.

 1. Get Involved in a Club Or Activity